Properly bathing your newborn

 Contrary to popular thought, most babies do not need a bath every single day.
 With all the diaper changes and wiping of mouth and nose after feedings, most babies may only need to be bathed two or three times a week, or every other day.

-How to give a sponge bath
+How to give your newborn a sponge bath

-- Never take your hands off the baby, even for a moment.
+- Place baby on a bath cushion or thick towels on a surface that is waist high.
+Keep baby covered with a towel or blanket and uncover one area at a time as you clean it.
+Never take your hands off baby, even for a moment.
 If you have forgotten something, wrap up the baby in a towel and take him or her with you.

 - Start with the baby's face.
 Use one moistened, clean cotton ball to wipe each eye, starting at the bridge of the nose then wiping out to the corner of the eye.
+Wash the rest of the baby's face with a soft, moist washcloth without soap.
+Clean the outside folds of the ears with a soft washcloth.
+Do not insert a cotton swab into the baby's ear canal because of the risk of damage to the eardrum.

 - Add a small amount of baby soap to the water or washcloth and gently bathe the rest of the baby from the neck down.
 Rinse with a clean washcloth or a small cup of water.
 Be sure to avoid getting the umbilical cord wet.